8 Best Ski Resorts near Vancouver, BC

 Though it has a dedicated beginner area, most of the mountain's trails are a mix of blue and black runs, making it a perfect choice for those with a bit of experience under their belt who are looking for a quick snow fix without straying too far from the city.

 One of the best features of Grouse Mountain's ski area is the fact that it stays open for night skiing.
-When the sun goes down — and in the winter months in Vancouver, that can be pretty early — 15 different runs remain open and well-lit until 10pm.
-Standing on the snowy slopes of Grouse and looking out onto the city lights below is one of those special moments that takes your breath away.
+When the sun oes down — and in the winter months in Vancouver, that can be pretty early — 15 different runs remain open and well-lit until 10pm.
+Standing on the snowy slopes of Grouse and looking out onto the city lights below is one of those special moments that take your breath away.
 You won't get a better view of Vancouver from anywhere else.

 If you're looking to squeeze in a few laps after school or work, Grouse is your go-to spot.